> Skip to content

 A version of this article appeared in the August 23, 2019, issue.

-Read other items in this Enrollment package.
+Read other items in Enrollment.

 We welcome your thoughts and questions about this article.
 Please email the editors or submit a letter for publication.